hansake/IoT_MQTT_Node-RED_example/README.md

 Connected to the Arduino is a LED and a switch as described in the schematic in the figures directory.

 It is assumed that the Arduino development environment is installed.
+This example was tested with the Arduino Windows IDE (https://www.arduino.cc/en/Guide/Windows) and the Arduino Linux IDE (https://www.arduino.cc/en/Guide/Linux).

 Install Arduino PubSubClient MQTT Client using Library Manager the in Arduino IDE.